C3S-Data-Rescue-Lot1-WP3/Rescued-Data/README.md

 # Rescued-Data
 Data digitized from the C3S capacity building regions

-Each directory is organized as follows:
+Each directory 'RegionName' has the following structure:

-RegionName
---- data
+* data
------- raw
+  * raw
------- formatted
+  * formatted
---- meta
+* meta
---- docs
+* docs
---- src
+* src